mnot/I-D/http-key/draft.md

 --- abstract

-The 'Key' header field for HTTP responses allows an origin server to describe the cache key for a negotiated response: a short algorithm that can be used upon later requests to determine if the same response is reusable.
+The 'Key' header field for HTTP responses allows an origin server to describe the secondary cache key ({{RFC7234}}, section 4.1) for a negotiated response: a short algorithm that can be used upon later requests to determine if the same response is reusable.

 Key has the advantage of avoiding an additional round trip for validation whenever a new request differs slightly, but not significantly, from prior